 Innovative Individualised Treatment For Optimum Gum Health.

 Whatever the treatment you need, we can help.
-Our Specialist Periodontist Dr Ruben Garcia-Sanchez will carry out an initial consultation to determine the best course of action for your dental issue.
+Our Specialist Periodontist Dr Ruben Garcia-Sanchez will carry out an comprehensive initial consultation to determine the best course of action for you and your dental issue.

 You will be offered this follow up appointment at no extra cost to discuss Dr Garcia-Sanchez’ findings and proposed treatment plan.
 He will ensure you are fully informed about your treatment and any risks and benefits involved.
 This is your opportunity to ask any questions you may have and make any changes to your treatment plan before going ahead.
 It is extremely important to us that you are happy and comfortable with your proposed plan, which is why we believe this additional follow up is a vital part of your treatment journey.

 All of your treatments will be carried out in a clean and safe environment.
 With exceptional hygiene as standard.
 Our friendly, expert team will ensure you are comfortable and confident with your treatment every step of the way.

 Oral hygiene instructions – This is one of the key aspects surprisingly obviated by a large number of dentists.
 Good oral hygiene is the pillar around which any good periodontal treatment is based on.
 This is tailored to each patient needs by analysing brushing technique in detail as well as using different technologies to help us identifying plaque as well as the best way to remove it.

 Root surface debridement (deep clean) – This periodontal cleaning helps to remove plaque from ‘pockets’ between the teeth and gums that are one of the main causative factors of gum and bone breakdown which ultimately lead to tooth loss.
 For less extreme cases this non-surgical periodontal treatment can be enough to relieve discomfort.